tzunghaor/settings-bundle/docs/define_section.md

 Setting and section definition
 ------------------------------

-Every class attribute in your setting class will be used as a setting.
+Every class property in your setting class will be used as a setting.
-You can fine tune the data type and how it is displayed in the editor GUI, but the bundle also tries it's best to provide sensible defaults for usual cases.
+You can fine tune the data type and how it is displayed in the editor GUI, but the bundle also tries its best to provide sensible defaults for usual cases.

-You can add **Tzunghaor\SettingsBundle\Annotation\Setting** to all/any of your setting attributes, whatever is defined with it takes precedence over any other method.
+You can add **Tzunghaor\SettingsBundle\Attribute\Setting** to all/any of your setting properties, whatever is defined with it takes precedence over any other method.

 I suggest to install phpdocumentor/reflection-docblock, which gives you more, and